 Activate your phone channel by going to the Channels tab and clicking the '+' button next to 'Phone'.

 If you want to test a first version of your voice bot before going into production, you can do so in two ways:

 1 – Use the 'test your bot' feature by clicking on 'debugger' and then selecting voice.
 After you give your browser permission to use your microphone, you can now talk to your bot.

 2 – If you want to enact the real experience, you can call a test number.
 Before you can use a test number to call your bot, you have to add your number to the bot so we know which bot you're trying to talk to.

-Click the Create Configuration button to set this up.
-The Chatlayer.ai test number will be shown on top of the Phone configuration screen.
+Adding your number: Click the blue 'Create Configuration' button to set up the phone configuration.
+The Chatlayer.ai test number will be shown at the top of the Phone configuration screen.

 These actions are available when you configure the voice channel and will allow you to:

-Forward a call to a number of your choosing, often used to handover a customer from the bot to a live agent,
+Forward a call to a number of your choosing, often used to handover a customer from the bot to a live agent

-Close the call by hanging up.
+End the call by hanging up